 How Can Investors Survive the Coronavirus Recession?

 At the moment, the economic situation seems dire.
-This makes many investors panic and tries to sell off their stocks or to buy bonds that are rapidly becoming overpriced.
-Those are natural patterns of investor behaviour in times of crisis.
+This makes many investors panic and tries to sell off their stocks or buy bonds that are rapidly becoming overpriced.
+Those are natural patterns of investor behavior in times of crisis.
 However, following those patterns might bankrupt you fast in 2020.